Mental Health Directory

 The Coordinator runs 2-3 group welcome meetings a month so newly referred people can hear about the service once they have been referred through Mind in Croydon or Friends in Need.

 Members are encouraged to register with the ‘Friends in Need’ website https://friendsinneed.co.uk/ where they can connect to others experiencing depression around the country as well as locally.
-Some Croydon activities are uploaded to the Friends in Need Croydon section so members can click to ‘attend’ an activity or start a conversation about it.
-Members of course then meet up offline as well as having the option of 24 hour connections online.
+People can use the website to chat to others with similar experiences and interests, and create their own offline meet-ups.

 Some members have been with us for a number of years and now act as session facilitators, running activities on a regular basis.
 Some attend every few months, some attend numerous times throughout the week.
-The Coordinator does not attend every session but are in regular contact with the members and pop in throughout the week staying longer when accompanying a new member.
+The Coordinator does not attend every session but pops into various events over the course of the month and is in regular contact with members.

 It’s a great service and helps so many to find strength, build confidence, make friends, find volunteering opportunities and jobs and give back to the network and the wider community.